mattabullock/Baseball-GDT-Bot/README.md

 Version 1.0 was written in a mix of Python and Java, and has been
 	completely ported to Python for v2.0 (this version).

+To set up a bot for your own sub, there are three spots in the code you
+	need to change things.
+First is line 34 of main.py, change it to be your team's code.
+Search through [this page](http://gd2.mlb.com/components/game/mlb/year_2013/month_06/day_19/) and you can probably find it.
+Second place to change is line 91 of editor.py.
+	You need to change the number to match your time zone, so 0 is ET, 1 is CT, 2 is MT, and 3 is PT.
+Right under that is the last place to change, and you just need to change what time zone it displays.

+This was written in Python 2.7, so beware if you are running Python 3 or
+	above that it may not work correctly.
+Also make sure you install praw and simplejson before running!

 Modules being used:

 	praw - interfacing reddit